AckerlyXu/heima/articles/hdinsight/hdinsight-use-oozie-linux-mac.md

 ## Oozie Web UI

 The Oozie Web UI provides a web-based view into the status of Oozie jobs on the cluster.
-The web UI allows you to view the following:
+The web UI allows you to view the following information:

 * Job status
 * Job definition